 Taught by studio potter Ranjit Dhaliwal from Studio Ranj, you'll learn how to use the 'kintsugi' technique of ceramic repair.

-Kintsugi is the Japanese art of repairing broken ceramic by mending with a mixture of resin and gold-coloured powder which hardens to accentuate breaks and chips, breathing new life into a piece which would be otherwise destined for the bin.
+Kintsugi is the Japanese art of repairing broken ceramic by mending with a mixture of resin and gold-coloured powder which hardens to accentuate breaks and chips, breathing new life into a piece that would be otherwise destined for the bin.

 What's in the kit?